barrelo89/Automated_System/README.md

 pip install numpy python-opencv pyautogui selenium apt-get install python3-opencv
 ```
+3. Download a 'chromedriver' zip file for your OS in this link [https://chromedriver.chromium.org/downloads]
+4. Extract 'chromedriver' from the zip file and place it to the directory where 'auto_search.py' is
-3. Run the following script
+5. Run the following script
 ```
 python3 auto_search.py
 ```